 - Project Management Professional (PMP): This is what PMI calls the “gold standard of project management certification.”
 It is the most popular and perhaps most well-known of all the project management certifications.
 It generally requires three to five years of experience and 35 hours of project management education.

-- Certified Associate in Project Management (CAPM): This entry-level certificate requires 23 hours of project management education prior to taking the exam.
+- Certified Associate in Project Management (CAPM): This entry-level certificate requires 23 hours of project management education before taking the exam.

-- Program Management Professional (PgMP): This certification is geared towards those individuals who manage multiple, complex projects and have between four and 11 years of experience.
+- Program Management Professional (PgMP): This certification is geared towards those who manage multiple complex projects and have between four and 11 years of experience.